Not Easy, Cheap, or “Out of the Box”

 This being said, it doesn’t mean that we shouldn’t strive to get there from an end-user perspective.
 It just means that there is a ton of work to put in behind the scenes by the service organization so that the end-user can BELIEVE it’s “cheap, easy, and out of the box.”

 What does this mean and how does it apply to anything in the mortgage business where there are iterative process changes and an exception to every rule?

 Understanding what you want “automated” and how the process is measured so you can truly assess and test what you are building will be essential to success.
-Biting off incremental realistic targets for automation improvement that are measurable will be key.
+Additionally, biting off incremental realistic targets will be key for automation improvements that are measurable.

-If you are automating a manual process, know how to measure the results of what is being built, how much time it eliminates in your process, how it effects quality, and what are the cost savings associated with the automation.
+If you are automating a manual process, know how to measure the results of what is being built, how much time it eliminates in your process, how it affects quality, and what cost savings are associated with the automation.
 These cost savings will be reflected in the process, as well as Secondary leakage.

 The playing field is also uneven.
 Large companies with big dollars have access to technology and resources first per usual.
 They also suffer mistakes with a little more grace.
 This doesn’t mean the small to mid-size players don’t have it or can’t get it.
 It just means they must be smarter since there is less room for error when selecting a vendor of choice.

-Anyone who says “YES” to anything and everything you ask or want without providing choices, recommendations, and cost differentiations between those choices and recommendations should set off red flags again, pun still intended.
+Anyone who says “YES” to anything and everything you ask or want without providing choices, recommendations, and cost differentiation between those choices and recommendations should set off red flags again, pun still intended.

 Heads winds are also blowing back toward privatization.
 Do you think certain organizations will be able to negotiate special deals depending on competition between the agencies, market trends, and volume?
 Ahhhh…The good ole’ days are roaring back.